-18.01 The final is played as one single match at a neutral and predetermined venue.
-If the score is equal at the end of normal playing time, two 15-minute periods of extra time are played.
+19.01 The final is played as one single match at a neutral and predetermined venue.
+If the score is equal at the end of normal time, two 15-minute periods of extra time are played.
 If one of the teams scores more goals than the other during extra time, that team is declared the winner.
-If the score is still equal after extra time, the winner is determined by kicks from the penalty mark (see Paragraph 19.05).
-The provisions of Paragraph 19.01 do not apply to the final.
+If the score is still equal after extra time, the winner is determined by a penalty shoot-out (see Paragraph 20.04).
+The provisions of Paragraph 20.01 do not apply to the final.